Shazia Naz

 Shazia Naz is a Pakistani model and actress.
 She made her on-screen debut in ARY Digital's Mera Pehla Pyar opposite Faysal Quraishi and since then has appeared in many television series.
 She made her cinematic debut with the 2017 film Josh: Independence Through Unity.

-Naz would love to act in dramas that focus on the struggles that women face both professionally and otherwise and highlight social issues and taboos.
+Naz is keen to work in dramas that focus on the struggles of women in both their professional and personal lives and highlight social issues and taboos.
 Some issues closest to her heart are the dowry culture and feminine hygiene issues.